rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ## Background

 I am building a [projectional
 editor](https://github.com/rickardlindberg/rlproject).
-Currently it looks like
+It currently looks like
 this:

 <center>